 Roy Moore sexual assault allegations condemned by growing number of Republican lawmakers

-Multiple Republican lawmakers have called on Roy Moore, the Alabama GOP Senate candidate, to step aside following sexual assault allegations.
+National Republican leaders have pulled their support for Roy Moore, the Alabama GOP Senate candidate, in the wake of allegations claiming he had inappropriate sexual contact with teenage girls.

-Moore, a former Alabama state judge, allegedly had sexual contact with teenage girls in the late 1970s and 1980s, the Washington Post reported.
-Leigh Corfman said Moore had sexual contact with her when she was just 14 and he was 32.
+The Washington Post reported last week that four women accused Moore of initiating sexual contact with them in the late 1970s and early 1980s, when he was an assistant district attorney in his early 30s.
+One of the women, Leigh Corfman, told the newspaper that Moore had sexual contact with her when she was just 14.

 The age of consent in Alabama is 16.

-Moore dismissed the allegations as “the most vicious and nasty round of attacks.”
+Moore has denied the allegations, saying in a statement obtained by Fox News on Friday that the article was "based on a lie supported by innuendo."

-“We are in the midst of a spiritual battle with those who want to silence our message,” Moore said.
-“The forces of evil will lie, cheat, steal – even inflict physical harm – if they believe it will silence and shut up Christian conservatives like you and me.”
+"It seems that in the political arena, to say that something is not true is simply not good enough.
+So let me be clear.
+I have never provided alcohol to minors, and I have never engaged in sexual misconduct," he said.

-However, multiple Republicans have called on Moore to step aside from the special election in December.
+Still, multiple Republicans have called on Moore to step aside from the special election in December.
+And the National Republican Senatorial Committee reportedly severed its fundraising ties with Moore.

 The White House